Dubravka Šuica: Biography

 Dubravka Šuica was re-elected MEP at the 2019 election, for the third consecutive time.

-In June 2019, she was elected as first Vice-President of the European People's Party (EPP) in the European Parliament.
-From 2013 to 2019, she was also head of the Croatian EPP delegation in the Parliament.
+In June 2019, she was elected as first vice-president of the European People's Party (EPP) in European Parliament.
+As of 2013 to 2019, she was also head of the Croatian EPP delegation in the Parliament.

 In August 2019, Dubravka Šuica was nominated as a candidate for European Commissioner from Croatia, and on 10 July 2019 President-elect Ursula von der Leyen assigned her the role of Vice-President designate for Democracy and Demography.
-As of 1 December 2019, she is Vice President of the European Commission for Democracy and Demography.
+From 1 December 2019 to 1 December 2024, she was Vice President of the European Commission and the Commissioner for Democracy and Demography.

-On 1 June 2022, Dubravka Šuica was elected as Vice-President of the European People's Party.